 Visionary instructor Josephine Forsberg brought improvisation to the masses through her school, Players Workshop (founded 1970)—the original independent school of Improvisation—teaching all comers the tenets of the art form as a better to way to create teams, communicate ideas, and live life.

 Jo was a Shakespearean actress when she became an understudy with The Second City in its second year.
 She quickly became an indispensable part of the company, helping out with everything from accounting to assistant stage direction to starting the Touring Company and Children’s Theater.
 Like all Second City performers, Jo was placed in Viola Spolin’s improvisation classes and in time became her assistant.

 “I believe that the skills of improvisation will improve a life.”

-In 2007, her old friend and student Bill Murray to help teach the New York Giants improvisation, in the hopes of giving them a competitive edge.
-At 86 years old, and 14 years into retirement, Jo did just that.
-That year the NY Giants won the Super Bowl.
+In 2007, her old friend and student Bill Murray asked Jo to teach improv to the New York Giants—in hopes of giving them a competitive edge.
+At 86 years old and 14 years into retirement, Jo did just that.
+The NY Giants won the Super Bowl.
 Jo returned to teach the team again in 2008.
 [Wikipedia]

-This new iteration of the Players Workshop is dedicated to the memory of Jo Forsberg and her vision that improvisation is not just a theater exercise but a meaningful set of tools to be used throughout one's life
+This new iteration of Players Workshop is dedicated to the memory of Jo Forsberg and her vision that improvisation is not just a theatrical exercise but a meaningful set of tools to be used throughout one's life